Landscaping An Outdoor Oasis On The Cheap

 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a tiny commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)

-Spending time Outside
+Spending Time Outside

 RancherMan & I spend lots of time outside.
-Not only for our work here on the homestead, but for pleasure too.
+Not only for our work here on the homestead but for pleasure too.
 And we love the view from our back porch.

 Recently I wrote about expanding that back porch to include an Outdoor Living room – be sure to check that out.

 But now that the porch addition has been installed I need to landscape it into the peaceful oasis I’ve got my heart set on.
-But although I want it to be beautiful, I don’t want it to cost an arm & a leg!

-Landscape Dreams
+Landscape Goals

 Low-Cost Landscaping Stones